Paisseon/paisseon/README.md

 Those are the two places where I actually see messages.
 GitHub issues don't give me notifications so I don't see/respond usually.
 Please understand that due to work, college, and possible timezone differences I may respond at weird times or after a long delay (usually less than 48 hours).

+*I'm taking a short break from social media.
+I still see notifications from Discord mentions but please only ping me if something is important.*

 ### Future Tweaks and Updates
-- \[Carmilla] A video wallpaper tweak written in Swift/Orion.
-Haven't even started but I intend to make this at some point.
+- \[Carmilla] A video wallpaper tweak written in Swift
-- \[CyDown++] Fix a bug with DropBox
+- \[CyDown++] Fix a bug in DropBox
-- \[Pandora] Coming soon?
-Multitasking tweaks are hard to make, but it will eventually be released in some form
+- \[Pandora] Multitasking window that may or may not ever get finished
 - \[Vivy 1.3] Add option to choose battery fill colours
+- \[Satella 2.6] Speculative rewrite in Swift if I figure out how to use my preferences
-- \[WithholdingCalculator] Speculative calculator tweak whenever more important things are done.
+- \[WithholdingCalculator] Speculative calculator tweak whenever more important things are done

 ### Badges are pretty
 ![she/her pronouns pls](https://img.shields.io/badge/pronouns-she%2Fher-e91f63)